merldsu/SAP_FPU/README.md

 # SAP FPU
-This repo contains the files for IEEE-754 Standard Floating Point Unit
+This repository contains the Simple As Possible Floating Point Unit design based on the IEEE-754 Standard.

 # Opcodes Information
           Floating Point Addition = sfpu[0]